deanishe/alfred-workflow/docs/guide/filtering.rst

 Here are the ``MATCH_*`` constants from :mod:`workflow` and their numeric values.

-For a detailed description of the rules see :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>`.
+For a detailed description of the rules see :meth:`Workflow.filter`.

 ============================= =============================